hyperledger/besu-docs/docs/Tutorials/Merge-Testnet.md

 - The test Ethereum address created in [step 3](#3-generate-validator-keys-and-stake-eth) as the default fee recipient using [`--validators-proposer-default-fee-recipient`](https://docs.teku.consensys.net/en/stable/Reference/CLI/CLI-Syntax/#validators-proposer-default-fee-recipient).
-- The paths to the keystore `.json` file and mnemonic `.txt` file generated in [step 3](#3-generate-validator-keys-and-stake-eth) for each validator using [`--validator-keys`](https://docs.teku.consensys.net/en/stable/Reference/CLI/CLI-Syntax/#validator-keys).
+- The paths to the keystore `.json` file and password `.txt` file created in [step 3](#3-generate-validator-keys-and-stake-eth) for each validator using [`--validator-keys`](https://docs.teku.consensys.net/en/stable/Reference/CLI/CLI-Syntax/#validator-keys).
   Separate the `.json` and `.txt` files with a colon, and separate entries for multiple validators with commas.